mariolinguito/codingadventures/content/blog/making-a-custom-token-for-drupal/index.md

 This is not the final solution, otherwise, can exist this situation: we want to save a file without a node related because it is linked by another website or something like that.
 Using the CRON described previously, we may have the problem of the 404 for that file.

-As my database's professor says every time: it all depends on the context!
+As my database's professor says every time:

+> It all depends on the context!